rdf-pipeline/team-docs/Installation.md

  * noflo-nodejs - _the noflo engine_
  * noflo-ui - _the noflo frontend_

- So, you need to install each in turn and then finally link up our custom RDF Pipeline Framework [components](../noflo-rdf-components).
+These instructions will guide you through installing those and then linking up our custom RDF Pipeline Framework [components](../noflo-rdf-components).

 The RDF Pipeline Framework has been tested on Linux platforms: Centos 7.1, Ubuntu 14.04 and Ubuntu 16.04 and on Mac OSX: El Capitan 10.11.6